jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Structure

 Metric instruments are named.
 Regardless of the instrument kind, metric events include the instrument name, a numerical value, and an optional set of labels.
 Labels are key:value pairs associated with events describing various dimensions or categories that describe the event.
-The Metrics API supports applying explicit labels through the API, labels can also be applied to metric events implicitly through context and resources in OpenTelemetry.
+The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through context and resources, as a benefit of OpenTelemetry.

 ### Handles